fmaste/Haskell/doc/TypeCheckingAndInference.md

-## Type checking and type inference in action
+# Type Checking and Type Inference in Action

 Define this type class and 2 instance declarations: